That title sure got your attention, huh? Blogging experts claim controversy can be beneficial, so let’s check out their claim.

 What ought a modern publisher to do about these kinds of sticky situations?
 Leave it as is and note it in the introduction?
 Delete it, and then note its deletion?

 There’s one other quote which is meaningless on its own, but might reinforce the “theory” of misogynism (from SSM idem Shabbos 118b) –

-Rant and rave all you like in the Comments section below!
+Rant and rave all you like!
 Just remember, I didn’t write these words, so please don’t shoot the messenger.